MCS Age 27 Sweep

 The MCS Age 27 Sweep will consist of a core survey with cohort members (60 minutes online or 75 minutes face-to-face), as well as a 20-minute questionnaire for resident partners (where applicable).
 In addition, cohort members will be asked to download a study app to support short, low-burden data collection between sweeps.

-CLS is seeking input from the scientific, policy and practice communities on what information should be captured in the MCS Age 27 Sweep.
-Suggestions can include:
+CLS sought input from the scientific, policy and practice communities on what information should be captured in the MCS Age 27 Sweep.
+Suggestions included:

 • topics, questions or scales for the cohort member or resident partner questionnaires